vcccaat/chatroom-dev/README.md

 This is a real-time chat application developed in react.

 ### New features
+- Add loading component for full page
 - Add dark theme
-- Custom modal hooks component
+- Custom modal component to display small window information
 - Keep signin status
 - User can delete chat room
 - Allow user signout